Fermiology and electron-phonon coupling in the 2H and 3R polytypes of NbS$\boldsymbol{_2}$: Results

 In the 2H phase (space group 194, $P6_3/mmc$), each NbS$_2$ layer is rotated by $\ang{180}$ with respect to the layer below it (Fig. \ref{fig.1}(a)).
 Due to the trigonal prismatic coordination of the Nb, a single layer would not possess inversion symmetry, however in the 2H phase a centre of inversion symmetry exists between the layers \cite{Yuan.Nat.Phys.2013,Zhang.Nat.Phys.2014,Riley.Nat.Phys.2014}.
 Contrastingly, in the 3R phase (space group 160, $R3m$) shown in Fig. \ref{fig.1}(e) there is no rotation but rather each layer is translated by a third of a lattice constant in the $b$ direction, with respect to the layer below.
 This stacking structure does not contain any points of inversion.

 In our DFT calculations in Fig.~\ref{fig.1}(b,f), we find twice as many bands in the 2H phase compared to the 3R phase, since the 2H unit cell contains two formula units, while the 3R phase contains one (in the primitive unit cell).
-Around the K point, the bands near $E_F$ with Nb $4d_{x^2-y^2,xy}$ character (red) are split due to combination of interlayer hopping and the spin-orbit coupling, as discussed in numerous studies of 2H-MoS$_2$ \cite{Suzuki.Nat.Nano.2014,AlidoustNcomms2014,Razzoli.PRL.2017}, 2H-WSe$_2$ \cite{Riley.Nat.Phys.2014,Yuan.NanoLett.2016}, and 2H-NbSe$_2$ \cite{Bawden.Nat.Comms.2016}.
-However the Nb $4d_{3z^2-r^2}$ orbital (green) is more significantly affected by interlayer hopping terms, leading to a larger band splitting of $\sim$1~eV at the $\Gamma$ point above $E_F$.
-For the in-plane S $3p_{x,y}$ valence bands (yellow), we find a doubling of the band dispersions in the 2H phase, since for these orbitals the interlayer hopping terms are relatively weak compared to the in-plane hoppings.
-The S $3p_z$ bands valence bands (blue) are affected by the different geometry: the height of the Brillouin zone in the 2H phase is half that of the 3R phase, leading to an effective backfolding of bands along $\Gamma$-A.
+The height of the Brillouin zone (i.e. $\Gamma$-A) in the 2H phase is half that of the 3R phase.
+Around the K point, in the 2H phase the bands near $E_F$ with Nb $4d_{x^2-y^2,xy}$ character (red) are split due to combination of interlayer hopping and the spin-orbit coupling, as discussed in numerous studies of 2H-MoS$_2$ \cite{Suzuki.Nat.Nano.2014,AlidoustNcomms2014,Razzoli.PRL.2017}, 2H-WSe$_2$ \cite{Riley.Nat.Phys.2014,Yuan.NanoLett.2016}, and 2H-NbSe$_2$ \cite{Bawden.Nat.Comms.2016}.
+However the Nb $4d_{3z^2-r^2}$ orbital (green) is more significantly affected by interlayer hopping terms, leading to a large band splitting of $\sim$1~eV at the $\Gamma$ point above $E_F$ in Fig.~\ref{fig.1}(b).
+For the in-plane S $3p_{x,y}$ valence bands (yellow), we find a small splitting of the band dispersions in the 2H phase compared to the 3R, since for these orbitals the interlayer hopping terms are relatively weak compared to the in-plane hoppings.
+In contrast, the S $p_z$ orbitals (blue) disperse strongly in the out of plane directions, and are most strongly sensitive to the stacking sequence.

 In both phases, therefore, there are both quasi-2D and rather 3D valence bands, as highlighted in the $k_z$-projection of the band structure (Fig. \ref{fig.1}(c) and \ref{fig.1}(g)).
 This is a helpful representation of the DFT band structure for comparison with ARPES measurements, due to the non-conservation of $k_z$ in the photoemission process, which leads to an effective integration over a range of $k_z$ values \cite{Strocov2003,StrocovPRB2006,Riley.Nat.Phys.2014,ElYoubi.PRB.2020}.
 In the overview ARPES spectra of the 2H phase in Fig. \ref{fig.1}(d), the valence bands closely resemble the $k_z$-projected calculations, including sharp features from quasi-2D states, and broad features from 3D bands.
 In the case of the 3R phase, however, the agreement is notably worse.
 First, the data quality in Fig.~\ref{fig.1}(h) is lower; none of the features are as sharp as in the 2H phase, with a significantly higher background signal.
 Second, there is evidence for a flat state at $E_B$ = -1.2 eV, not present in the calculations, which is indicative of some form of localised impurity-like state.
 Third, the Nb $4d$-derived bands at the Fermi level have a substantially larger filling than in the calculation.